ukri-excalibur/excalibur-tests/post-processing/README.md

   - If more than one perflog is used for plotting, DataFrames from individual perflogs are concatenated together into one DataFrame.
   - The DataFrame is then filtered, keeping only relevant rows and columns.
 - **`Plotting:`**
-  - A filtered DataFrame is passed to a plotting script, which produces a graph and embeds it in a simple HTML file. (`TODO: Embed graphs in GitHub Pages.`)
+  - A filtered DataFrame is passed to a plotting script, which produces a graph and embeds it in a simple HTML file.
   - Users may run the plotting script to generate a generic bar chart.
-Graph settings should be specified in a configuration YAML file. (`TODO: Add scaling and regression plots.`)
+Graph settings should be specified in a configuration YAML file.

 Before running post-processing, create a config file including all necessary information for graph generation (specify at least plot title, x-axis, and y-axis).
 See below for an example.

 ### Usage

->```post_processing.py log_path config_path [-p plot_type]```
+>```python post_processing.py log_path config_path [-p plot_type]```

 - `log_path` - Path to a perflog file, or a directory containing perflog files.
-- `config_path` - Path to a configuration file containing plot specifics.
+- `config_path` - Path to a configuration file containing plot details.
 - `plot_type` - (Optional.)
 Type of plot to be generated. (`Note: only a generic bar chart is currently implemented.`)

 Run `post_processing.py -h` for more information (including debugging flags).